ckan/ckanext-basiccharts/README.md

 ![Timeline of population growth groupped by state](doc/img/piechart-population-by-state.png)

+Beware that as we have multiple rows for the same group, what's being plotted on the pie chart is the sum of all values.
+In this case, the sum of the population in 1990, 2000, and 2010.
+If you want a single year, add a filter.

 As the legends are always embedded in the chart, there's no ```Show groups' legend``` option.